Dick Carlson: Personal life

 In 1967, Carlson married artist Lisa McNear (née Lombardi).
 They had two sons, Tucker McNear Carlson (later, Tucker Swanson McNear Carlson), born in 1969, and Buckley Peck Carlson (later, Buckley Swanson Peck Carlson).
 Carlson and Lombardi divorced in 1976.
 Carlson was granted custody of Tucker and Buckley.
 Tucker Carlson would later say that his mother left the family when he was six, wanting to pursue a "bohemian" lifestyle.

-In 1979, Carlson married divorcée Patricia Caroline Swanson, an heiress to the Swanson frozen-food fortune.
-Swanson is the daughter of Gilbert Carl Swanson, and the niece of Senator J. William Fulbright.
+In 1979, Carlson married Patricia Caroline Swanson, an heiress to the Swanson frozen-food fortune.
+Swanson was the daughter of Gilbert Carl Swanson, and the niece of Senator J. William Fulbright.
 This was the third marriage for Swanson, who legally adopted Tucker Carlson and his brother.

 Carlson was said to be an active father who had a specific outlook in raising his sons:

 In 1984, Carlson was in business with Karon Luce, wife of savings and loan executive Gordon Luce, manufacturing modular cabinets.

-Carlson has an honorary doctor of law degree from the California Western School of Law in San Diego.
+Carlson and his wife lived in Chevy Chase, Maryland, and in a small Virginia town on the Chesapeake Bay.
+They had a summer home on an island in Maine.

-Carlson and his wife live in Chevy Chase, Maryland, and in a small Virginia town on the Chesapeake Bay.
-They have a summer home on an island in Maine.
+Carlson died from pneumonia at his home in Boca Grande, Florida, on March 24, 2025, at the age of 84.